Getting the Go-Ahead

 Several IV lines

-These will be used for pain medications, antibiotics and other fluids that your child will need.
+These lines will be used for pain medications, antibiotics and other fluids that your child will need.

 An arterial line

 This is to check blood pressure and provide blood samples.
 The arterial line looks like an IV, but it’s in an artery rather than a vein.
-It will be removed before your child leaves the ICU for his stay in the Surgical Unit.
+It will be removed before your child leaves the ICU to move to the Surgical Unit.

 A central venous catheter